About the Entrepreneurial Institute

-Jen is the Operations Manager at the Entrepreneurial Institute, where she oversees the Leslie eLab operations and provides administrative support for the Institute's senior leadership.
-She is a returned Peace Corps Volunteer and recently worked at the UN World Food Programme.
+Jen is the Senior Operations Manager for the NYU Entrepreneurial Institute, where she manages the Leslie eLab, the Institute's finances, and leads events, including the Entrepreneurs Festival.
+She is a returned Peace Corps Volunteer and previously worked at the UN World Food Programme.
 Jen holds an M.A. in International Relations from St. John’s University.

 Rebecca SilverAssociate Director

 Rebecca serves as the Associate Director of the NYU Entrepreneurial Institute, where she leads operations and major programs, and supports entrepreneurs focused on socio-environmental challenges.
 Rebecca is also adjunct faculty at both the School of Visual Arts and Parsons School for Design, teaching entrepreneurship, design and sustainability.

 Sarah is the Senior Program Manager for the Entrepreneurial Institute where she leads educational programs for NYU startups, manages the mentor network and grows external partnerships.
 Prior to joining the Institute, Sarah worked at General Assembly and Stanford University.
 Sarah holds an M.A. in Comparative International Education from Columbia University.